 The airlock and hole are already present in the bucket in many cases.

-It's time to add the yeast once the mash is in the bucket.
-The 5-gallon formula requires 2.5 teaspoons of distiller's yeast to make your moonshine.
+Once the mash is in the bucket, it's time to add the yeast.
+The 5-gallon formula requires 2.5 teaspoons of distiller's yeast to make moonshine.

 First, stir the yeast with a wooden spoon or thoroughly combine it in the bucket.
-The stopper and airlock should then be inserted into the appropriate holes in your fermentation bucket.
+Then, insert the stopper and airlock into the appropriate holes in the fermentation bucket.

 Step 4: The Waiting Game

-It's all about waiting in this step.
+This step is all about waiting.
 The fermentation process typically takes two weeks to finish, so you must first wait for that to happen.

 Once fermentation is finished, the procedure is finished.
 If you let it sit for one more week, no more alcohol will be made.

 To check whether fermentation is still occurring, use a hydrometer.
-You can usually tell by how much the bucket bubbles and fizzes if you don't have one.
+If you don't have one, you can usually tell by how much the bucket bubbles and fizzes.
 If there is still a little fizzing, give it a day or two more and recheck it.

 Step 5: Distillation